Wallet lifecycle

 • Sign

 The first 3 (Generate, Backup, Recover) are all state changing operations that affect either the set of signing shares or backup shares.
+Let's explore the details of each one.

 Generate

-Generates new signing shares from randomly generated values.
+Creates new signing shares from randomly generated values.

 Steps